-Despite feeling the pressure of your holiday debt, know that you’re not the only one out there with this problem, and that there are ways to pay it off sooner rather than later.
-Here are a few to get started:
+Despite feeling the pressure of your holiday debt, know that you’re not the only one out there with this problem and there are ways to pay it off sooner rather than later.

 - Make a Plan – After the holidays, start preparing immediately for the bills you know will inevitably be coming in and make a plan for how you can tackle them.
 Before your credit card bill due date, start making small weekly payments to help you lower your statement balance and avoid missing a payment at all costs.
 Late payments can dock your credit score and you’ll be charged more interest.

 - Put the Spending on Hold – Until you can pay off your bills, force yourself to cut off your credit card spending temporarily.
 Use cash in the interim and cut back on unnecessary spending.
-If that means eating at home a little bit more, or skipping a night out at the movies or that new pair of shoes, then so be it.
+If that means eating at home a little bit more, skipping a night out at the movies, or not buying that new pair of shoes, then so be it.